samueljaelimlee-png/care-together-support/README.md

 A woman in her 50s.
 A cancer diagnosis.
 No family.
 No relatives nearby.

-When her community wanted to help, the biggest obstacle wasn't willingness — it was **coordination**.
-Who is coming tomorrow?
-Is Tuesday covered?
-Does anyone know she hasn't eaten today?
+Her church community wanted to help — immediately and consistently.
+But coordinating rotating volunteers across meals, bathing, laundry, and errands through group chats and phone calls was chaotic.
+Slots were missed.
+People didn't know what was already covered.
+Fundraising records were scattered.

-**HealingHeart** was built to solve exactly that.
-No login required.
-No barriers.
-Just open the calendar, find an empty slot, and put your name in.
+**HealingHeart** was built to solve exactly that — designed around one core belief:

+> *If the app is hard to use, volunteers won't show up.
+Remove every barrier, and care fills every gap.*

 ---

+## 👥 How This Was Built

+This app was a collaborative effort within the church community:

+- **Samuel Jae-rim Lee** — Technology lead: designed the user interface, built and deployed the app on Base44, and iterated on the UX based on real volunteer feedback to minimize friction and maximize accessibility
+- **Jenny H. Kim, Managing Director, Ernst & Young (New York, NY) / Church Treasurer, Church of Jesus (Paramus, NJ)** — Manages the fundraising records, donation tracking, and volunteer scheduling coordination through the app

+The goal was a platform where **anyone — regardless of tech skill — could sign up to help in under 30 seconds.**

+---

 ## 💡 What This App Does

-HealingHeart is a **frictionless volunteer scheduling calendar** designed so that:
+HealingHeart is a **frictionless volunteer scheduling and care coordination platform**:

-- 📅 **Every day stays covered** — visual calendar shows gaps at a glance
+- 📅 **Visual calendar** — see every day at a glance; empty slots are immediately visible
-- ✍️ **Anyone can sign up instantly** — no account, no login required
+- ✍️ **No login required** — type your name and pick a slot; done
-- 👥 **Duplicate volunteers are welcome** — more help is always better
+- 👥 **Duplicate volunteers welcome** — backup coverage is encouraged, not blocked
-- 🍱 **Multiple care types tracked** — meals, bathing assistance, laundry, errands, companionship
+- 🍱 **Multiple care types** — meals, bathing assistance, laundry, errands, companionship
-- 📖 **Scripture page included** — daily encouragement for the patient and volunteers
+- 💰 **Fundraising tracking** — donation records and support fund managed by the finance coordinator
-- 📋 **My Schedule page** — volunteers can check their own upcoming commitments
+- 📋 **My Schedule page** — volunteers can review their upcoming commitments
+- 📖 **Scripture page** — daily encouragement for the patient and the caregiving community

 ---

 ## 🗓️ How It Works

-1. Open the app — **no login needed**
+1. Open the app — **no account or login needed**
 2. Browse the calendar for open care slots
-3. Click a date → select care type → enter your name
+3. Click a date → select care type (meal / bath / laundry / errand) → enter your name
-4. Your slot is saved and visible to everyone
+4. Slot is saved and visible to the entire community
-5. Duplicate sign-ups are allowed — backup coverage is encouraged
+5. Finance coordinator tracks donations and overall support fund in the same platform

 ---